-BRING YOUR ANIMALS TO THE ANIMAL EVACUATION CENTER OR WE WILL MEET YOU AT THE ROAD BLOCK We help with animals Large or Small If you are having an emergency call 911 or Nevada County Dispatch 530-265-7880 For general information about NCVDRT, please call 530-477-6506
+BRING YOUR ANIMALS TO THE ANIMAL EVACUATION CENTER OR CALL IF YOU NEED ASSISTANCE We help with animals Large or Small If you are having an emergency call 911 or Nevada County Dispatch 530-265-7880 For general information about NCVDRT, please call 530-477-6506

 THINGS YOU CAN DO TO GET YOUR ANIMALS SAFELY OUT